antonsugin/Simple-Simon-Game/README.md

 Simple Simon Game for two players.

-Link to the game: simple-simon-game-anton.netlify.app
+Link to the game: https://simple-simon-game-anton.netlify.app